trothr/blog/Marilyn/2019/20191222-lufkin-tour.md

 Back to the Future at the Angelina Twin theatre.
 After the movie, we drove back to her parents' house and sat in the driveway for a bit.

-"Will you marry me?"
+Rick: "Will you marry me?"

-"That's a pretty big step"
+Marilyn: "That's a pretty big step"

 She thought for several minutes.

-"Yes, I'll marry you."
+Marilyn: "Yes, I'll marry you."

-Matt seemed to remember this, mentioned that I had not gotten a ring.
+Matt seemed to remember this, recalled that I had not gotten a ring.
 I wonder now what the Nerrens must have thought of this guy who didn't even have a ring.
 In those days, Jo Ann was going annually to the Dallas market and knew where quality jewelry could be acquired.
 So we got rings.

 While at the Reen Street house, I pointed out, "this is where it happened", that same driveway.